How to reset Windows 10 without losing your files

 Choose your user to validate the request for reset

-Then, your PC asks you whether you want to reinstall Windows 10 using the Cloud download or Local reinstall method.
-Choose the one you prefer by clicking or tapping on it.
+Your PC will ask whether you want to reinstall Windows 10 using the Cloud download or Local reinstall method.
+Choose the one you prefer.

 Start the resetting process